obpm-riva/app-web-auth2/README.md

 ## Extra API documentation

-Some fileds can be validated directly durring fill-in with the following calls.
+Some fields can be validated directly during the fill-in with the following calls.

 Registration